wouter3119/releasenotes/README.md

 - Lodash
 - Marked

+## Installation

 Clone this repo by doing

     git clone https://github.com/wouter3119/releasenotes

 Then change the following in your `index.php` file:

     base: /releases     // yourdomain.com/releases/ is the default place for release notes

-    data: '',                   // The data variable inside of Vue will get 'marked'.
-Add content here to display while the api request is taking place
+    data: '',           // All data will be marked().
+Optional 'loading' message here.
     name: '',           // This is the name of your programm/piece of software
     desc: '',           // Write a small description for your programm/piece of software
-    go_back_text: '',           // When viewing an individual release note, a link disappears.
-Here you can define what it should display
+    go_back_text: '',   // Define the text that appears when viewing individual release note
     api_error: '',      // The message that should be displayed when the api call fails
     api_url: '',        // Your api_url

+Change this in your `.htaccess`

+    RewriteRule . /releases/index.php [L]  // Match the path to the 'base' path in index.php

+That should be it!
+Have fun releasing :)

+## Default api endpoint

+Currently the `api_url` variable is set to `/data/notes.json`.

+Feel free to publish your own release notes in through this `json` file.

+Read about data structures and usage below!

+## Data structure / usage

+Find an example in `/data/notes.json`

+In this file you will find an array, containing objects.

+Every object is expected to have `id`, a `date` and a `content`-section.

+### Explained

+- `id (Int)`: This is the ID, the ID is also referred to in the URLs
+- `date (String)`: Enter the date here, in whatever format you prefer.
+You can also use this as a title.
+- `content (Object)`: Content should be an object.
+Inside of object you can define array or strings.

+### Content: Strings)

+    "content": {
+            "awesome":"These are this week's release notes!"
+        }

+Will render as:

+**Awesome**: These are this week's release notes!

+*note*: All `indexes` are auto capitalized.

+If you use 'introduction' as an `index`, it (the index) will be removed, like so:

+    "content": {
+            "introduction":"These are this week's release notes!"
+        }

+Will render as:

+These are this week's release notes!

+### Content: Arrays

+All arrays inside of `content` will render the same.

+The `index` will be capitalized and will be used as the 'title' of that specific section.

+All array items will be rendered as `<li>`-items.
+Example:

+    "new":[
+            "New item!",
+            "Another new item"
+        ]

+Will render as:

+**New**:
+- New item!
+- Another new item

+## Questions / Issues / Feature requests?

+Questions are always welcome, just like issues and feature requests!

+Happy releasing!